elunna/nerfhack-changelog/README.md

 * Instead of a single poisonous bite, she gets two poisonous snake bite attacks.
 * Medusa also gets a stoning bite (EvilHack).
 * Medusa gets infravision

+#### Cerberus
+* Cerberus has been un-deferred and enabled with many tweaks.
+It acts as the end boss for the Lethe level.
+* Cerberus inherits many abilities from EvilHack:
+  - Level raised from 12 to 27
+  - Speed raised from 10 to 20
+  - AC raised from 2 to -7
+  - MR raised from 20 to 90
+  - Weight and nutrition raised
+  - Size raised from large to huge
+  - Added thick skin, berserk, poisonous corpse, see invisible, teleport control, accurate, displaces monsters.
+  - resists sleep, poison, stoning, draining, and death.
+  - Waits for the player to approach

+* And from xNetHack
+  - Bumped all bites to 5d6
+  - Added fire bite
+  - Replaced the breath attack with 2 6d6 claws

+* NerfHack:
+  - Added drain life bite

 #### Wizard of Yendor
 * Rodney is bright magenta (Evil)